-Hip-hop has led to huge community projects such as the library parks, which provide computers and skill-workshops for free and provide a safe green-space for sports and children at play; such as Cada Vida and similar centers that help women become financially and emotionally independent; such as the famous orange escalators of Comuna 13 whose outdoor, roofed stairs turned an exhausting 35-minute hike up the mountain-side into a 10-minute excursion.
+Hip-hop has led to huge community projects in Medellin such as the library parks, which provide computers and skill-workshops for free and provide a safe green-space for sports and children at play; such as Cada Vida and similar centers that help women become financially and emotionally independent; such as the famous orange escalators of Comuna 13 whose outdoor, roofed stairs turned an exhausting 35-minute hike up the mountain-side into a 10-minute excursion.

-On a tour through the narrow streets of Comuna 13, I was told about the violence; I saw art that showed little girls covered with nature and art that showed enlarged hands of the government throwing the homes of Comuna 13 like a pair of dice; I saw children playing; I saw other tourist posing for pictures in front of their favorite graffiti pieces and smiling with locals.
+On a tour through the narrow streets of Comuna 13, I was told about the violence; I saw art that showed little girls covered with nature and art that showed enlarged hands of the government throwing the homes of Comuna 13 like a pair of dice; I saw children playing; I saw other tourist posing for pictures in front of their favorite graffiti pieces, smiling with locals.

 It was interesting.

 the lasting message